danfruehauf/NetworkManager-ssh/README.md

  * Oren Held - Invaluable feedback and testing
  * Lubomir Rintel (@lkundrak)- Keeping this repository up to date with upstream NetworkManager, assisting with Fedora packaging
  * Lennart Weller (@lhw) - Debian packaging
+ * Anyone else who engaged with the project, opened tickets and/or submitted code

 ## Screenshots